uppsaladatavetare/datavetenskap.nu/content/english/posts/2024/01-30_lottery_of_the_section_flotta_in_forsränningen.md

 ---
 Hello everyone in DV!
-This year we have the opportunity to raffle off a section fleet to @forsränningnen.
-If you feel compelled to be the captain of this fleet through Fyrisån, just fill out the form below.
+This year we have the opportunity to raffle off a section raft to @forsränningnen.
+If you feel compelled to be the captain of this raft through Fyrisån, just fill out the form below.

 You can have 2-4 people in the raft, and you can choose between a regular raft or an environmental raft, which is a raft whose bottom is old from previous years, which is still fine to use this year.